 Salt is the complementary white to all of our California Collection colours, but it also makes a wonderful wall colour in its own right.
 Here, Dimpse and Plummett on the paneling and floor (respectively) play the supporting roles in this soothing tonal scheme.

-Cabbage White is a delicate white from our core collection whose blue undertone makes it a natural partner for Hazy.
+Cabbage White is a delicate white from our signature palette whose blue undertone makes it a natural partner for Hazy.
 In this nautical-inspired look, the combination of blue and white is clean and classic, while the horizontal shiplap gives it a contemporary twist.